 - In medium microwavable bowl, microwave caramels and 1/4 cup of the cream on High 2 to 3 minutes, stirring every 30 seconds, until melted and smooth.
 Cool 30 minutes.

-- Heat oven to 350°F. In medium bowl, stir brownie mix (with syrup packet), oil, water and egg 50 strokes with spoon.
+- In medium bowl, stir brownie mix (with syrup packet), oil, water and egg according to the bake of the box.
+Stir 50 strokes with spoon.
 Spoon 1 level tablespoon brownie batter into each cup.

 - Meanwhile, to make ganache glaze, in small microwavable bowl, microwave remaining 1/4 cup cream and chocolate chips on High 1 to 2 minutes, stirring every 30 seconds, until melted and smooth.
 Stir in corn syrup until blended.
 Spoon ganache over each brownie.
 Refrigerate about 30 minutes or until ganache is set.